+Customer Name: Rock DCM (If applicable)

+Comment Reference: LDP01/MIR/CONS/00204/1/001 Comment Method: EMAIL Customer Type: Private Business

+Verbatim Comment:

-Customer Name: Rock DCM (If applicable) Comment Reference: LDP01/MIR/CONS/00204/1/001 Comment Method: EMAIL Customer Type: Private Business Verbatim Comment: In December 2013, ROCK DCM submitted a response to the Loch Lomond and Trossachs National Park Local Development Plan Call for sites consultation, making the case that a development proposal in Drymen should be allocated for housing development in the new Local Development Plan.
+In December 2013, ROCK DCM submitted a response to the Loch Lomond and Trossachs National Park Local Development Plan Call for sites consultation, making the case that a development proposal in Drymen should be allocated for housing development in the new Local Development Plan.
 The Main Issues Report (MIR) has now been published, and we are disappointed to find that the site has not been identified as a preferred site.
 This document presents a case that in moving on from the Main Issues to the Proposed Plan, the site should be allocated for housing development.
 Our case is based on the following aspects:

 - 1. A development on the site will relate well to the village: all houses would be within easy walking distance of the village shops, services and facilities.
 It represents an infill or linkage between the two parts of the village: the traditional village and the Castle Gardens estate. - 2.
 The development would be very inconspicuous from the village, from the surrounding area, and from main roads.
 This is due to its position behind a ridge to the west of Main Street, and to its setting within extensive tree belts and woodland.
 Indeed, unlike other sites identified in the MIR, its development would almost be invisible from the village and surrounding area. - 3.
 We consider that the alternative sites identified in the MIR are, in comparison, far more prominent and would effectively change the character of Drymen.
 The site allocated for housing in the adopted local plan (Gartness Road / Stirling Road) will be prominently visible from the village centre, and is located in a dark depression.
 The opportunity site identified in the MIR would extend the village well into open, flat countryside.
 We argue here that it would disrupt the setting and character of Drymen when viewed from the A811 main road. - 4.
 The Gartness Road / Stirling Road site has been allocated for housing development for nearly fifteen years and has not been progressed with.
 This must question whether the site is an effective part of the housing land supply, and we advocate that the new Local Development Plan should identify alternatives. - 5.
 The site is free from technical constraints on its development, and we contend that it offers the best opportunity for an increased population in the village, a proportion of which would be affordable.
 We have already had discussions with Stirling Rural Housing Association on their potential involvement.
 We explain in this document why additional population will re-invigorate the village: increase the trade for local shops and services and use of the local bus services.
-(APPENDIX ATTACHED) Please see appendix 12 for further information Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.11 Drymen Customer Reference: 00209 Organisation: Scottish Campaign for Customer Name: (If applicable) National Parks Comment Reference: LDP01/MIR/CONS/00209/1/014 Comment Method: EMAIL Customer Type: Public Body Verbatim Comment: There are existing consents for residential development in Drymen which have not progressed.
-It is understood that the proposal for 16 houses (Site MIR62) is for affordable homes to be filled from Stirling's housing waiting list.
-This may contribute nothing to local needs housing.
-MIR62, if progressed is likely to be filled with families with children and is located at some distance from the Primary school on a busy, narrow road.
-If the need can be justified, a location closer to the school and the village centre could be preferable.
-We support the need to progress improvements to the village square.
+(APPENDIX ATTACHED) Please see appendix 12 for further information Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.11 Drymen Customer Reference: 00212 Organisation: Stirling Council Customer Name: (If applicable) Comment Reference: LDP01/MIR/CONS/00212/1/017 Comment Method: EMAIL Customer Type: Local Government Verbatim Comment:

-Chapter Commented on: 5 Placemaking - What sites should be considered for development? >> 5.11 Drymen Customer Reference: 00212 Organisation: Stirling Council Customer Name: (If applicable) Comment Reference: LDP01/MIR/CONS/00212/1/017 Comment Method: EMAIL Customer Type: Local Authority Verbatim Comment: In considering the MIR, the Stirling Council Planning Service has focussed on the settlements in close proximity to the planning authority boundary which are most likely to have impacts on the area.
+In considering the MIR, the Stirling Council Planning Service has focussed on the settlements in close proximity to the planning authority boundary which are most likely to have impacts on the area.
 In terms of settlement specific proposals for Aberfoyle, Croftamie, Drymen and Killin we have no particular concerns, provided infrastructure constraints required for development are addressed.